oicr-gsi/sample-fingerprinting/decider-fingerprint-collector/README.md

 ###Overview

-Fingerprint Collector Decider accepts alignments ( .bam files ) from Novoalign (or BWA) aligners.
-The purpose is to provide a "lighter" version of analysis that would be capable to process data more efficiently than 1.0 version.
-It sets up Fingerprint Collector workflow to generate .vcf.gz, .tbi and .fin files for downstream processing (Sample Fingerprinting 2.0 workflow).
+Fingerprint Collector Decider pre-configures workflow runs that would accepts alignments ( .bam files ) from Novoalign (or BWA) aligners.
+The purpose is to provide a "lighter" version of analysis that would be capable to process large-scale data more efficiently than 1.0 version.
+Fingerprint Collector workflow run would produce .vcf.gz, .tbi and .fin files for downstream processing (Sample Fingerprinting 2.0 workflow).

 ###Compile